Stroad: Sidewalk quality

+The stroad can be found where urban sprawl and car-centric development patterns are used: it 'seems confused', and is characterized by 'no sidewalk, no shade, and a lot of parking'.
+In Lexington, Kentucky, where such situations are commonly found in modern suburban commercial areas, a survey of elderly residents found that respondents instead desired 'protection from traffic, reduced noise, seating and shade, dedicated sidewalks, and increased building frontage.'

-Walking for a distance of 800 m along a stroad (Farm to Market Road 1960 or Cypress Creek Parkway) in Houston was what motivated Jason Slaughter ("Not Just Bikes") to wonder who could have possibly designed such a situation, and how urban planning could be done much safer and more efficiently (by improving walkability and reducing car dependency).
+Walking for a distance of 800 m along a stroad (Farm to Market Road 1960 or Cypress Creek Parkway) in Houston motivated Jason Slaughter of Not Just Bikes to reflect upon and criticize the design of the roadway, and explore how urban planning could be done in a more safe and efficient manner (for example, by improving walkability and reducing car dependency).
 The rather narrow sidewalks, and in the middle section (crossing a bridge and a railroad) no sidewalk at all, were right next to fast-driving vehicular traffic (c.
 80 to 100 kph, creating an extremely unsafe and unpleasant environment for pedestrians.
-Yet, the fact that the grass where one would expect a sidewalk was well-trodden, and Google Street View images also showed that people used it, was evidence to Slaughter that a significant number of pedestrians apparently saw or had no other option (such as taking a car, taxi or bus) than to walk along this dangerous stroad to get to their destinations without basic pedestrian protections.
+Yet, the fact that the grass where one would expect a sidewalk was well-trodden, as well as Google Street View images which also appeared to show regular use, was evidence to Slaughter that a significant number of pedestrians apparently saw or had no other option (such as taking a car, taxi or bus) than to walk along this dangerous stroad to get to their destinations without basic pedestrian protections.
 He argued: "There is no excuse for this.
 If you have enough room for 7 lanes of car traffic, then you have enough room for a sidewalk.
 Or a bicycle path."